thvu02/BigBrother/PRESENTATION.md

 **Technique**: Differential Privacy in Neural Network Training

-**IMPORTANT**: DP-SGD is fundamentally different from Methods 1-3!
+**CRITICAL**: DP-SGD is fundamentally different from Methods 1-3!
-- Methods 1-3: Protect DATA (create protected datasets for publishing)
+- **Methods 1-3**: Protect DATA (create protected datasets for publishing)
-- DP-SGD: Protects MODEL TRAINING (trains private models)
+- **DP-SGD**: Protects MODEL TRAINING (trains private models for publishing)

+**Different Threat Models**:
+- **Data Publishing** (Methods 1-3): Census Bureau releases statistics → Attackers use data for reidentification
+- **Model Publishing** (DP-SGD): Hospital deploys disease predictor → Attackers perform membership inference

 **How DP-SGD Works** (Using Opacus Library):
 1. **Gradient Clipping**: Limit gradient norm to C (C=1.0)
    - Bounds sensitivity of each training example
-2. **Noise Injection**: Add Gaussian noise to clipped gradients DURING training
+2. **Noise Injection**: Add Gaussian noise (multiplier=1.3) to clipped gradients DURING training
-   - Noise scale calibrated to (ε,δ)
+   - Noise calibrated to achieve target (ε,δ)
 3. **Privacy Accounting**: Track privacy loss across training epochs
-   - Stops training when privacy budget exceeded
+   - Stops early when privacy budget exceeded (typically epoch 3 for ε=0.5)

-**Training Parameters**:
+**Training Configuration**:
-- Epochs: 100
+- Max epochs: 100 (but stops early at epoch ~3 with ε=0.5)
 - Batch size: 32
 - Clip norm: 1.0
+- Noise multiplier: 1.3
-- ε=0.5, δ=1e-5
+- Target: ε=0.5, δ=1e-5

+**What We Actually Measure**:
+- ✅ **Model Utility**: How accurate is the DP-trained model?
+(Minimal cost: 0-2% reduction)
+- ❌ **NOT Attack Success**: Attackers wouldn't use DP-SGD (why handicap themselves?)
+- ✅ **Privacy Guarantee**: Training stops when ε budget exceeded

-**What DP-SGD Measures**:
+**What DP-SGD Does**:
-- How accurate are models when trained with DP constraints?
-- Result: 10-20% reduction in model accuracy vs. non-DP baseline
+- ✅ Protects against membership inference attacks on published models
+- ✅ Provides formal (ε,δ)-DP guarantees for model training
+- ✅ Enables safe deployment of ML models trained on sensitive data

 **What DP-SGD Does NOT Do**:
-- ❌ Does NOT create "protected datasets"
+- ❌ Does NOT create "protected datasets" for publishing
-- ❌ Does NOT prevent reidentification attacks on data
+- ❌ Does NOT prevent reidentification/reconstruction attacks on data
-- ❌ Does NOT have "utility metrics" for data
+- ❌ Does NOT have "data utility metrics"

-**Use Case**: Training ML models on sensitive medical/financial data where the trained model itself needs privacy guarantees

-**Key Difference**: Use DP-SGD when publishing MODELS, use Methods 1-3 when publishing DATA
+**Use Cases**:
+- Google training autocomplete on user queries
+- Hospital deploying disease prediction models
+- Bank publishing fraud detection models
+- Any scenario where you publish MODELS, not DATA

+**Key Insight**: Methods 1-3 and DP-SGD are complementary, not comparable.
+They address different privacy scenarios.

 ---